Baines-Woodruff Endowed Lectureship on Health Disparities

 This event will feature Dr. Louis W. Sullivan, who served as the Secretary of the U.S. Department of Health and Human Services for President George H.W.
 Bush from 1989-1993.
 He created President Bush’s health care reform proposal.
 Sullivan is president emeritus and founder of the Morehouse University School of Medicine and is chairman of the Sullivan Alliance.

 “The College of Health Sciences at ASU is quickly establishing itself as a leading voice for addressing disparities in health care among the citizens of Alabama and across the country.
-We are delighted to begin this new lectureship series for connecting tomorrow's healthcare providers, community members, and healthcare professionals with our nation's leading researchers and policymakers,” said Dr. Steven B. Chesbro, dean of the College of Health Sciences.
+We are delighted to begin this new lectureship series for connecting tomorrow's healthcare providers, community members, and healthcare professionals with our nation's leading researchers and policymakers,” said Dr. Steven B. Chesbro, former dean of the College of Health Sciences.

 Medical professionals, students and the local community are invited to attend.